Syd Kyle-Little: The Native Affairs Branch

 From a non-Indigenous point of view the Northern Territory has two seasons.
 A wet season typically from December to February and a dry season for the rest of the year.
 Each season has advantages and disadvantages for patrols.
 When traveling in the wet season patrols experienced flooding and inundation of large areas, heavy rains for long periods, high humidity and an increase in biting insects like mosquitoes.
 There are extensive areas of swamp that advance and ebb away between the wet and dry seasons.
 Patrolling in the dry season can mean easier walking on firm dry land, and the ability to cover greater distances more quickly, but there is the need to find fresh water for drinking.
 This can be found in billabongs and soaks known by Aboriginal people.
 Along the Arnhem Land coast are large tidal rivers with the tidal influence extending many kilometres inland that makes river water undrinkable.
 For example, the Blyth River estuary is 6km (3.8 miles) long surrounded by extensive swamps.
-Temperatures are almost alway hot for traveling with the mean maximum day time annual temperature being over 30°C and the mean minimum night time temperature being 20°C.
+Temperatures are almost always hot for traveling with the mean maximum day time annual temperature being over 30°C and the mean minimum night time temperature being 20°C.

 The local Aboriginal Arnhem Land inhabitants have divided the year into four to six seasons depending on the part of Arnhem Land and the different wind and weather experienced.
 These seasons could be further subdivided based on availability and behaviour of plants and animals.
 Kyle-Little always travelled with a small group of Aboriginal people with intimate knowledge of the seasons and food and water availability.
 Late in 1946, he met two Aboriginal men, Oondabund and his brother, Narlebar who were linguistically fluent in seven of the local languages, had good English and were proficient hunters and trackers.
 They eventually were appointed as his assistants (as Aboriginal trackers) and became his good friends.
 Aboriginal people who assisted on the patrols were typically paid with tobacco, although his assistants received a small stipend.

 For Arnhem Land patrols, initial transport from Darwin was typically by lugger and occasionally an aircraft to a drop-off point and then using native canoes, travelling on foot and at times swimming rivers.
 Kyle-Little took a 303 rifle and ammunition, a large knife, a swag of canvas, blankets and a mosquito net, a set of spare clothes, toothbrush, compass, diary and multiple cakes of soap.
 He obtained food and water from the land using his skills and those of his Aboriginal companions.

 The main dangers were from crocodiles in and near water and buffalo in the bush.